Year 2

 · Miss Bowler (Learning Support Assistant)

-In Maths, we will be learning multiplication facts for the 2s, 5s and 10s.
+In Maths, we will be learning multiplication facts for the 2s, 3s, 5s and 10s.
 Your child should practise these regularly at home to gain fluency.
+We will also be learning how to add and subtract two-digit numbers.
+We regularly use 100 squares to develop fluency with adding and subtracting.

 All children are expected to be lining up on the playground before the bell goes at 8:40, at which time the class will enter school and begin their day of learning.
 The school day finishes at 3:10 so please be on time to collect your children.
 It is vital that the children attend school every day.
 Missing just one day will mean that five lessons have been missed.
 If your child is too unwell to attend school, please ensure that the office is contacted before 9:00am.